milaniScientific/jason/README.md

 # jason
-Toolbox for MRI reconstruction developed by Milani Scientific
+A free and open-source MRI reconstruction toolbox developed by Milani Scientific .